getporter/porter/CONTRIBUTING.md

 # Contribution Ladder

-Our [contribution ladder][ladder] defines the roles and responsibilities on this project and how to participate with the goal of moving from a user to a maintainer.
+Our [contribution ladder][ladder] defines the roles and responsibilities for this project and how to participate with the goal of moving from a user to a maintainer.